3fon3fonov/exostriker/README.md

 * Larger arsenal of N-body/dynamical simulation/analysis tools (+ "REBOUND" is planned to be included).
 * Internal TTV and photo-dynamical modeling (i.e. the external "TTVFast" will become a secondary option).
-* Combined modeling with Astrometry (As of Ver 0.75 this is possible, but is still work in progress).
+* Combined modeling with Astrometry (As of Ver 0.75, this is possible, but is still a work in progress).

 Feedback and help in further development will be highly appreciated!
-A wish-list with your favorite tools and methods to be implemented is also welcome!
+A wish list with your favorite tools and methods to be implemented is also welcome!

-Just open an "Issue" on the GitHub, or send a PM to trifonov@mpia.de.
+Just open an "Issue" on GitHub or send a PM to trifonov@mpia.de.

 **Installation**